 **Number of credit hours depends on the Area of Emphasis

 Meet Our Advising Team

-Our advising and admissions team at Midland University’s Center for Graduate and Professional Studies are a valuable resource to students who have questions about their program, school schedule, or even what books to purchase for next semester.
+Our advising and admissions team at Midland University is a valuable resource to students who have questions about their program, school schedule, or even what books to purchase for next semester.

 The Midland ESL Endorsement will help you become an educator that promotes the success and well-being of every ELLs by: